kubeslice/kubeslice-controller/docs/adr/ha-active-standby-adr.md

 ### 6. Which resources are mirrored, and how?

 `StateMirror` runs on the Standby only.
-It opens a Watch against the Active for each type below and applies the three event paths — Create (strip `resourceVersion`, `uid`), Update, Delete — to the Standby's local API server.
+It opens a Watch against the Active for each type below and applies the three event paths — Create (strip `resourceVersion`, `uid`, and `finalizers`), Update (strip `finalizers`), Delete — to the Standby's local API server.
 It exposes `ha_sync_lag_seconds` (time between a change on the Active and its appearance on the Standby).

 Mirroring only the KubeSlice CRDs is not enough — a promoted hub also needs the gateway key material and the authorization that lets workers function (the controller already owns RBAC for `serviceaccounts`, `secrets`, `namespaces`, and `roles/rolebindings/clusterroles`):